The Board Action

 • Victim Awareness Class Completion (if applicable)

-• DNA Sample (if a past or present felony conviction exists)
+• DNA Sample (if there is a past or present felony conviction)

 • Completed Programming (if noted)